-This course prepares students with the necessary skills to research companies in the HVAC/R industry, successfully create a professional resume and cover letter, and practice articulating their HVAC/R skills and experience in mock interviews.
+EMPLOYMENT PREPARATION 2 CR This course prepares students with the necessary skills to research companies in the HVAC/R industry successfully create a professional resume dustry, successfully create a professional resume and cover letter, and practice articulating their HVAC/R skills and experience in mock interviews.

-Corequisite(s): HVACR 230 and HVACR 235.
+HVACR 230 and HVACR 235.